falconair/ProgrammingForAnalytics/lectures/readme.md

 Introduces list comprehensions.

 ##### all_of_python_basic_classes
 First introduction to classes so object.method() notation makes sense.
-Introduce enough inheritence to students get how functionality can be shared (such as measuring accuracy on any scikit-learn model).
-Introduce how operators are encoded as functions so numpy/pandas don't seem magical.
+Introduce enough inheritence to students get how functionality can be shared (such as measuring accuracy on any scikit-learn model). ~~Introduce how operators are encoded as functions so numpy/pandas don't seem magical.~~

-~~##### all_of_python_loops~~
+##### all_of_python_loops
 Introduce the while loop and give extended examples of the for loop.
-Introduce breaking out of loops, skipping iterations and the else clause.
+Introduce breaking out of loops and skipping iterations.

+#### all_of_python_conditionals_and_None
+Introduce None.
+Introduce the elif keyword, describe short-circuiting.
+Mention case statements, which don't exist in Python.

+~~##### all_of_python_iterators~~
+Introduce iterators and itertools.

 ~~##### all_of_python_more_functions~~
-Introduce keyword arguments, optional arguments, notation to pass through arguments.
+Introduce keyword arguments, optional arguments, notation to pass through arguments, docstrings.
 Introduce lambdas and map/reduce/filter functions.

 ~~##### all_of_python_libraries_filesystem~~

+### Explore distribution characters in male and female names
+In-class exercise to download files containing male and female names, write code to draw histograms of characters in male and female names.

 ### Intro to Pandas
 Introduces the data science library Pandas.
 It shows how to read csv files, how to view a summary of data, how to explore data using charting libraries, etc.

+### Intro to Numpy
+Introduces the data science library Numpy.

+### Gradient Descent
+In-class, assisted, exercise to write the gradient descent algorithm.

 ## Lectures appropriate for second course in programming